The Job

 The Solution

-- minimizes the risk of trapping air pockets or fouling slick lines
+Efficiency: It minimizes the risk of trapping air pockets or fouling slick lines.

-After acceptance of the grouting program by the EOR, CJGeo mobilized to the site and installed roughly 168 cubic yards of 38lb/cuft CJFill-Standard cellular grout.
-Confirmation of fill on this Virginia annular grout project was uniform grout venting from the 12 o’clock port at the far end from placement.
-Peak pumping pressure was less than 5psi, while placing at approximately 100 cubic yards per hour.
+After the EOR accepted the program, CJGeo mobilized and installed roughly 168 cubic yards of 38lb/cuft CJFill-Standard cellular grout.
+We confirmed a successful fill when uniform grout vented from the 12 o’clock port at the far end.
+During placement, we maintained a high speed of 100 cubic yards per hour while keeping peak pumping pressure below 5 psi.

 Speak With An Expert